 Invest in creating a truly resourceful Knowledge Base.
 As you can see, 41% of your customers look for a quick response to their inquiry when making a buying decision.
 It could be for their first-time interactions or even subsequent interactions.

-Takeaway: Using a knowledge base will help you increase lifetime value (CLV) by improving the customer experience of your business.
+Takeaway: Using a knowledge base will help you increase lifetime value (LTV) by improving the customer experience of your business.